ramonrod/qlc/scripts/peter/pyaline/Readme.txt

 To extract the data from the file "listss13.txt" there is a Perl script that writes a csv table, one row for each language.
-The first three columns are reserved for the language and family names (there are two kinds of family notation in the ASKP file).
+The first three columns are reserved for the language and family names (there are two kinds of family notation in the ASJP file).
 The phonetic strings start from column 4.
 To extract the data to a file "salish.csv", just call the script like this:

 $ perl generate_pyaline_format.pl listss13.txt > salish.csv